golemfactory/gvmkit-build-rs/README.md

 ```

-# troubleshooting login to registry portal
+## Troubleshooting login to registry portal

 The tool is using https://registry.golem.network as default registry portal.
 You can change this behaviour by setting `REGISTRY_URL` environment variable.